 Dr. Han's research examines how infectious parasites and pathogens impact host behavior, ecology, and evolution to drive large scale patterns of infectious disease.
 She combines informatics and modeling approaches with field and laboratory experiments to investigate these topics in a variety of systems.

 Why do the majority of human infectious diseases originate from wildlife?
 Our lab seeks to identify intrinsic characteristics of wild species (e.g., life history, ecological, physiological traits) that signal their potential to be future reservoirs of zoonotic diseases (human diseases with animal origins).

 Environmental changes can impact host-parasite interactions by altering fundamental host behaviors, such as competition, predation, foraging, and sociality.
 These environmentally-induced changes to wildlife host communities affect the epidemiology of zoonotic pathogens.

 Amphibians are important indicators of ecosystem health but are declining globally.
 A major contributor to amphibian declines is Batrachochytrium dendrobatidis (Bd), a pathogenic fungus that causes cutaneous infection in many amphibian species.

 Ebola.
 Hantavirus.
 Lyme disease.
 What do they have in common?
 Like most emerging infectious diseases, they originated in mammals.
-So many debilitating pathogens make the jump from wildlife and livestock to humans, yet at the global scale little is known about where people are most at risk of outbreaks.

 Scientists are calling for the creation of a global early warning system for infectious diseases.
 Such a system would use computer models to tap into environmental, epidemiological, and molecular data – gathering the intelligence needed to forecast where disease risk is high.